Jiu jitsu, Jujitsu, Judo and Total Ryuchuckles

-That is a question I have been asked regularly for the past 10 years or so.
+That is a question I have been asked regularly for the past ten years or so.
 At least since the popularity of MMA and the perceived dominance of Brazilian Jiujitsu practitioners in that type of competition.
-Usually the explanation on what is Jiujitsu and what it isn’t takes longer than a phone conversation can answer.
-So, I put the following explanation together that includes Total Ryu Jujitsu, Judo and Brazilian jiujitsu.
+Usually, the explanation of what is Jiujitsu and what it is not, takes longer than a phone conversation can answer.
+So, I put the following explanation together that includes Total Ryu Jujitsu, Judo, and Brazilian jiujitsu.
 The whys, wheres, hows and the spellings.

 Judo: Jigoro Kano is credited with Judo’s founding about 1880.

-In Kano’s own words “In my youth I studied under many eminent (jujutsu) masters.”
-Also his own words, speaking of jujutsu “Also called taijutsu and yawara, it was a system of attack that involved throwing, hitting, kicking, stabbing, slashing, choking, bending and twisting limbs, pinning an opponent and defenses against these attacks.”
-Kano was not a big man and upon his studying of various jujutsu arts under different teachers and masters, he come to understand that some of the underlying and maybe the most important principles of jujutsu are motion and off balancing.
-With this increased understanding and desire for someone his size, about 100lbs and a little over 5 feet tall, to be able to defeat on opponent twice that size or bigger, he started on perfecting his idea of what the art of jujutsu should be, according to him.
+In Kano’s own words “In my youth, I studied under many eminent (jujutsu) masters.”
+Also, his own words, speaking of jujutsu “Also called taijutsu and yawara, it was a system of attack that involved throwing, hitting, kicking, stabbing, slashing, choking, bending and twisting limbs, pinning an opponent and defenses against these attacks.”
+Kano was not a big man, and upon his studying of various jujutsu arts under different teachers and masters, he comes to understand that some of the underlying and maybe the essential principles of jujutsu are motion and off balancing.
+With this increased understanding and desire for someone his size, about 100lbs and a little over 5 feet tall, to be able to defeat an opponent twice that size or maybe even larger, he started on perfecting his idea of what the art of jujutsu should be, according to him.
 During this time he created or refined many different types of throws and techniques that fit his new desire.
-He also rejected many excellent techniques that were not needed unless one was in combat.
+Kano also rejected many excellent techniques that were not needed unless one was in combat.

-Judo is a fantastic martial art but has lost it’s combative roots in favor of competition.
+Judo is a fantastic martial art but has lost its combative roots in favor of competition.
 Today’s judo is also different from Kano’s judo.
-This can be seen in how practitioners perform the throws O soto gari, tao otoshi and Seo Otoshi.
-In todays judo, the hip rotation, drop or set step in the afore mentioned techniques is short cut or not completed at all.
+The difference is evident in how practitioners perform the throws O soto gari, tao otoshi, and Seo Otoshi.
+In today’s judo, the hip rotation, drop or set step in the techniques mentioned above is cut sort or not completed at all.
 The technique is still executed but not with finesse or kuzushi as Kano taught.
-Todays practitioners rely more on power and strength to complete or execute the throw which in contrary to Kano’s vision of the art.
+Today’s practitioners rely more on power and strength to complete or perform the throw which is contrary to Kano’s vision of the art.
 So the evolution started by Kano continues, and some will argue not in a good way.
-There are judo systems and practitioners that still do what Kano taught, but the competition drive has changed most to the quick short cut technique that usually doesn’t work the way they desire in practice or in competition and of course in the real world.
+There are judo systems and practitioners that still do what Kano taught, but the competitive drive has changed most throws to the quick short cut technique that usually doesn’t work the way they desire in practice or competition and of course in the real world.

 Jiu jitsu (brazilan):

-While Carlos Gracie has been given credit with founding the art, the credit should be given to a Japense man named Maeda who was a student of Kano.
-Maeda was tasked to demonstrate the art of Judo to the United States and other locations world wide.
+While Carlos Gracie has been given credit with founding the art, the credit should be given to a Japanese man named Maeda who was a student of Kano.
+Maeda was tasked to demonstrate the art of Judo to the United States and other locations worldwide.
 He gained immense experience in doing so.
-Some matches were lost while others were won, and still others were undecided.
-Western westling, boxing and other sports practitioners where invited to fight in demonstrations against him.
-Maeda, learned early on that the rules in these matches that decided the winner were different than Judo.
-As mentioned before some where won by Maeda and others were lost.
-One of note was a match at West Point, against a football player, who upon start of the match rushed Maeda and tackled him and pinned him in seconds.
+He lost some matches and won others, and still, others were undecided.
+Demonstrations matches were arranged with practitioners of western wrestling, boxing, and other sports.
+Maeda learned early on that the rules in these matches that decided the winner were different than Judo.
+One demonstration that should be mentioned is a match at West Point, against a football player, who upon the start of the match rushed Maeda and tackled him and pinned him in seconds.

-Maeda started teaching Carlos Gracie in Brazil in the early 1900’s.
-He called his art Jiu jitsu and the following quote from Renzo and Rolyer Gracie’s book Brazilian Jiu jitsu, Theory and Technique gives us the reason why, sorta.
+Maeda started teaching Carlos Gracie in Brazil in the early 1900s.
+He called his art Jiu jitsu and the following quote from Renzo and Rolyer Gracie’s book Brazilian Jiu-jitsu, Theory and Technique, gives us the reason why a different name was chosen, sort of.
 “Information is scarce about Maeda’s teaching method and the technical changes he made to jiu jitsu and judo as a result of his combat experience.
-We have seen that Maeda insisted on describing his art as jiu jitsu rather than judo and his probable reasons for do so.
+We have seen that Maeda insisted on describing his art as jiu jitsu rather than judo and his probable reasons for doing so.
 Maeda does note that he had to modify his technique for MMA competition.
-He discerned, for example the principal weaknesses and strengths of his main opponents, Western boxing and wrestling and fought in a way that negated their strengths and exploited their weakness.
+He discerned, for example, the principal weaknesses and strengths of his main opponents, Western boxing and wrestling and fought in a way that negated their strengths and exploited their weakness.
 His principal fighting method involved throwing a low kick or elbow to set up a clinch from where he would throw his opponent to the mat.
 Once there, he focused on ground grappling submission holds to finish the fight.”

-So when we read this description from the Gracie’s, they do not exactly say why he called it Jiu jitsu instead of Judo, but I think I know why.
-Maeda was initially tasked at growing and demonstrating Judo.
-Instead he learned that Judo was not going to work as effectively as he or the others would like.
-He mentions that he would include striking then a take down or throw of some sort, finishing with a ground or Ne Waza technique.
-Judo matches do not have striking, or defense against any type of striking present.
+So when we read this description from the Gracie’s, they do not precisely say why he called it Jiu jitsu instead of Judo, but I think I know why.
+Maeda’s task was to grow his master’s art by demonstrating Judo.
+Instead, he learned that Judo was not going to work as effectively as he or the others would like.
+He mentions that he would include a strike then a takedown or throw of some sort, finishing with a ground or a Ne Waza technique.
+Judo matches do not include striking.
 These types of techniques are not allowed and never have been allowed in competition.
-So what Maeda was doing was not Judo.
-It was a version of traditional jujitsu or jiu jitsu.
+So what Maeda was doing in the demonstrations was not Judo.
+It was a version of traditional jujitsu or jiujitsu.
 The spelling doesn’t matter the art is the same.

-Upon continued study of the history of Brazilian jiu jitsu using the Gracies own books, we learn that the Gracies and other students of Maeda competed in Judo matches in their own area along with other mixed discipline matches.
+Upon continued study of the history of Brazilian jiu jitsu using the Gracies own books, we learn that the Gracies and other students of Maeda competed in Judo matches in their area along with other mixed discipline matches.
 Because of the size of Maeda, the Gracies and other students the ground game or Ne Waza was their forte.
 The general strategy in these one on one matches was to let the fight go to the ground or take it there.
-Using this type of competition experience and continued practice, Brazilian Jiu jitsu began to separate itself from Judo and traditional jiu jitsu or jujitsu into what we see today in MMA matches, submission wrestling matches etc. The art is extremely effective at what it was designed to do and that is win at a sport or competition style match against someone who doesn’t know what to do on the ground.
+Using their competition experience and continued practice of ground techniques, Brazilian Jiu jitsu began to separate itself from Judo and traditional jiu jitsu or jujitsu into what we see today in MMA matches, submission wrestling matches.
+The art is exceptionally effective at what it was designed to do, and that is to win at a sport or competition style match against someone who doesn’t know what to do on the ground.

-What we can infer from the above quotes from the founders of Judo and Brazilian jujitsu is that both were created for competition and continued to evolved into a competition only art.
-They both came from the same root and both were created as a result of the founders need for something that fit their own needs, body stature and specific use.
-Both still have similarities to their root combative art of Jiu jitsu and even combative jiu jitsu practitioners today have aspects and techniques from both these arts present in their systems.
+What we can infer from the above quotes from the founders of Judo and Brazilian jujitsu is that both were created for competition and continued to evolve into a competition only art.
+They both came from the same root, and both were created as a result of the founders need for something that fit their own needs, body stature and specific use.
+Both still have similarities to their combative root art of Jiu jitsu and even combative jiu jitsu practitioners today have aspects and techniques from both these arts present in their systems.